opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/json.rst

 JSON File
 ---------

-You can use a JSON file as a data source.
+You can use a JSON file as a source.
 From this file, the platform extracts a valid JSON document (array or object) into one dataset of several records:

 * If the document is a JSON array, a record will be created for each object inside the array (the keys will be used as column names).
 * If the document is a JSON object, the "JSON root" parameter should contain a dot-separated path to the array inside your object.
 If not provided, the platform tries ``items``.